slic3r/Slic3r/README.md

       GUI options:
-        --gui               Forces the GUI launch instead of command line slicing (if you supply a model file, it will be loaded into the plater) --autosave <file>   Automatically export current configuration to the specified file
+        --gui               Forces the GUI launch instead of command line slicing (if you supply a model file, it will be loaded into the plater) --no-gui            Forces the command line slicing instead of gui.
+                            This takes precedence over --gui if both are present.
+        --autosave <file>   Automatically export current configuration to the specified file

       Output options: